-- Up to 10% of the total overall course grade may be assigned to homework (routine daily work completed outside of class) - Grades 9-12: Student grades are determined by semester based on summative (60%) and formative (40%) assessments. - Incomplete grades ("I"): If a student receives an "Incomplete," work must be completed within two weeks following the end of the grading period and the final grade turned in to the office.
+- Formative assessments count for 30% of the semester grade and summative assessments count for 70% of the semester grade. - Late work: For each day student work is late, 10% is deducted from the grade, up to a maximum of 50%. - Incomplete grades ("I"): If a student receives an "Incomplete," work must be completed within two weeks following the end of the grading period and the final grade turned in to the office.
 Incompletes are only assigned due to prolonged excused absences or other circumstances approved by the principal.
 Unless there are extenuating circumstances approved by the principal, for incompletes beyond the two-week grace period the grades for incomplete work will become a zero and the final average calculated.